plugbee/dslforge/README.md

 - Brace Matching.

 # Use Cases
-Below some examples of use cases showing how the generated editors can be embedded into web IDEs, online games, cloud-based platforms, together with popular JavaScript frameworks.
+Below some examples of use cases showing how the generated editors can be embedded into Web IDEs, forms, HTML5 canvas, guiders, and other JavaScript frameworks.

  - The following use case is a petrinet form made up of an embedded textual editor integrated with [D3.js](https://d3js.org/) framework.
 The form is available in the  [live demo](http://beeone.dslforge.org/workbench), open the petrinet project folder, right click on a petrinet model file, and select "Open with form editor".